Top 14 Data Security Best Practices

 9. Use clustering and load balancing.

-RAID does a fantastic job of protecting data on systems (which you then protect further with regular backups), but sometimes you need to grow beyond single systems.
-Connecting multiple computers to work together as a single server is known as clustering.
-Clustered systems utilize parallel processing, which improves performance and availability, and add redundancy (but also add costs).
+RAID does a fantastic job of protecting data on systems, which you can then protect further with regular backups.
+But sometimes you need to grow beyond single systems.
+Connecting multiple computers to work together as a single server is known as “clustering.”
+Clustered systems utilize parallel processing, which improves performance and availability, and adds redundancy (as well as costs).

-High availability can also be obtained through load balancing.
-This allows you to split the workload across multiple computers.
-Those computers are often servers answering HTTP requests (often called a server farm), which may or may not be in the same geographic location.
-If you split locations, this is called a mirror site, and the mirrored copy can add geographic redundancy (allowing requests to be answered quicker) and help prevent downtime.
+Systems can also achieve high availability through load balancing.
+This allows you to split the workload across multiple computers — often servers answering HTTP requests (often called a server farm), which may or may not be in the same geographic location.
+If you split locations, they become a “mirror site.”
+That mirrored copy can help prevent downtime and add geographic redundancy to allow for faster answers to requests.

-Any place where sensitive data could reside, even temporarily, should be adequately secured based on the type of information that system could potentially have access to.
-This would include all external systems that could get internal network access via remote connection with significant privileges, since a network is only as secure as the weakest link.
-However, usability must still be a consideration, and a suitable balance between functionality and security must be determined.
+Any technology that could store sensitive data, even temporarily, should be adequately secured based on the type of information that system could potentially access.
+This includes all external systems that could remotely access your internal network with significant privileges.
+However, usability must still be a consideration, with functionality and security appropriately determined and balanced.

 Windows

-Windows is by far the most popular operating system used by consumers and businesses alike.
+Windows is by far the most popular operating system for consumers and businesses alike.
 But because of this, it is also the most targeted operating system, with new vulnerabilities announced almost weekly.
-There are a number of different Windows versions used throughout different organizations, so some of the configurations mentioned here may not translate to all of them.
-Here are some things that should be done to enhance security:
+There are a number of different Windows versions used throughout organizations, so some configurations mentioned here may not translate to all of them.
+Here are some procedures that should be done to enhance security:

 • Disable LanMan authentication.